honghaile/honghaile.github.io/_posts/2021-09-20-how-to-be-productive.md

 __Get enough sleep__

-A good night's sleep is probably the easiest way to improve your happiness and overall productivity.
+A good night's sleep is the easiest way to improve your happiness and overall productivity.
 If you don't do anything else, do this.

 It's the easiest way to improve both your energy level and the ability to focus and improve the outcome of your productivity formula.